Led by hot, young chefs, this BBQ joint's smoking up Southeast Asian barbecue with an attitude. But does their #NoBurnNoTaste credo pack a real punch?

 But enough about vegetables.
 Order the spicy BBQ pork ribs ($20 for half rack; $28 for full rack), which has fall-off-the-bone flesh cooked in a glistening kechap manis sauce, and then served with lime and coriander.
 A word of caution: those who are venturing into virgin territory with strong Asian spices may find the bold notes of star anise something of an anomaly.
 If you’ve been to a Southeast Asian grill, you’ll know that any respectable joint features ikan bakar on the menu.
 Here, the parrot fish is marinated in tumeric, garlic chilli butter and kashmiri chilli powder that apparently gives it a “kiss of Nicki Minaj”.
 While the spice lingers on your taste buds, there is a lack of Chablani’s signature #noburnnotaste aroma.
 Perhaps, it would have been more apt to call it “a kiss of Nicki Minaj… on valium”.
 But all is not lost – the dish’s saving grace is its refreshing achar, a pickled salad tossed with ulam raja, cucumber, rice wine and vinegar.

 You can’t leave without sampling one of Song’s soothing desserts.
 The pineapple ice kachang ($16) – a wonderfully messy mix of coconut ice cream, pineapple granita, coconut foam and chendol – is worth every calorie (not that you’ll be counting them, anyway.)
 Likewise, the “atas” Kinder Bueno ($16) is a much-needed respite from the grill.
-A combination of Baileys hazelnut cream, chocolate sponge, milk chocolate and bitter chocolate sherbet, this yummy concoction calls for seconds.
+A combination of Baileys hazelnut cream, chocolate sponge, milk chocolate and bitter chocolate sherbet, this indulgent concoction calls for seconds.

 Why I’ll be back